Our Staff

 -

 Zach Despart is a politics reporter for The Texas Tribune.
 He investigates power — who wields it, how and to what ends — through the lens of Texas government.
+He has extensively covered the Uvalde school shooting, including a groundbreaking investigation on the role the gunman’s rifle played in the disastrous police response.
 He previously covered Harris County for the Houston Chronicle, where he reported on corruption, elections, disaster preparedness and the region’s recovery from Hurricane Harvey.
-An upstate New York native, he received his bachelor’s degree in political science from the University of Vermont.
+An upstate New York native, he received his bachelor’s degree in political science and film from the University of Vermont.
 Read Articles by Zach Despart

 -